Jamie Braddock

 James Braddock Jr. is a character appearing in American comic books published by Marvel Comics.
 The elder brother of the twin superheroes Brian and Betsy Braddock, he is a mutant possessing the ability to manipulate reality in a variety of ways.
 Though his mutant powers are very powerful, he is limited in that he is also a schizophrenic who believes reality to be his own dream.
-Originally a supporting character in his brother's solo comic book series, the emergence of his superhuman powers and subsequent mental illness have led him to become a super-villain associated with both Captain Britain and various X-Men comics.
+Originally a supporting character in his brother's solo comic book series, his powers and subsequent mental illness have led him to act as a supervillain at times.

 Publication history

 Jamie Braddock first appeared in the UK title Captain Britain Weekly #9 (Dec.
 1976), and was created by Chris Claremont, Herb Trimpe, and Fred Kida.